soft2dev/cryptocurrency-payment-system/README.md

 - Custom build path(jsconfig.json)
 - Real time watching(nodemon)

-> More information will be documented later on.
+> More information will be documented later on.# bitcoin